 The enactment of the MMA assigned new responsibilities to both the Copyright Office and the CRJ.
-The MMA requires the Register of Copyrights to "engage in public outreach and educational activities" regarding the amendments made to section 115 of title 17.3 Specifically, the Register must engage in public education and other outreach activities to inform interested members of the public and songwriters about the process by which a copyright owner may claim ownership of musical works through a "mechanical licensing collective" (MLC) which will administer a blanket licensing system for digital music providers to make and distribute digital phonorecord deliveries (e.g., permanent downloads, interactive streams).
+The MMA requires the Register of Copyrights to "engage in public outreach and educational activities" regarding the amendments made to section 115 of title 17, in addition to a number of rulemakings.
+Specifically, the Register must engage in public education and other outreach activities to inform interested members of the public and songwriters about the process by which a copyright owner may claim ownership of musical works through the "mechanical licensing collective" (MLC), which will administer a blanket licensing system for digital music providers to make and distribute digital phonorecord deliveries (e.g., permanent downloads, interactive streams).
 The Office has planned a number of public outreach programs to address the requirements of the MMA, and is requesting a program increase to include three additional FTEs to ensure these efforts are fully resourced.